iiisong/finlab/README.md

 ## Submission Information
 Apologies for the late submission.
 Had 4 finals, move-out, and 24hr worth of flight travel within the past 12 days starting the day this assignment was released.

+Originally planned to run on AWS Beanstalk but could not manage to configurate it in time.
+I am not a webdev so have little experience on that end.
+There was continuous issues with deployment of the Flask app.
+To see it working, I made a [video](https://drive.google.com/file/d/1QyPPKGQIIrUCC4gCDNBddxX6NA67gvJK/view?usp=sharing).

 ## Technical Details

 ### Technical Summary